-Larktale Strollers are taking the stroller market by storm!
+Larktale is taking the stroller market by storm!
 When creating the Chit Chat and Coast, Larktale listened to parents and incorporated all of the desired features.
 The Chit Chat features recyclable fiber infused nylon and a SpaceFrame with a patented fold/lock mechanism that makes the stroller easy to carry and push.
 The Coast provides the smallest fold in its category.
 Our Gugu Village parents tested the Larktale Strollers Coast and Chit Chat and provide us with their thoughts here.

-April tests out the Chit Chat
+April Reviews the Chit Chat with her Toddler

 Of the two Larktale strollers, the Chit Chat is definitely the perfect stroller for city living.
 It is lightweight but sturdy enough to easily explore city streets.
 It was easy to fold and carry when navigating subways with a squirmy toddler.

 When we took it out for a long afternoon, my toddler was able to easily nap with the zipper reclining seat.

 The Chit Chat has a unique safety harness that has a bit of a learning curve to be able to smoothly unbuckle and buckle my child, however, it felt very secure.